K-Phoen/rulerz/README.md

 ### Going further

-Check out [the documentation](doc/index.md) to discover what else RulerZ can do for you.
+Check out [the documentation](doc/index.md) to discover what RulerZ can do for you.

 Licence